oracle-terraform-modules/terraform-oci-compute-instance/examples/instances_flex_shape/README.md

 Two modules will be configured:

 - the first module will create 1 instance (1 OCPU, 16GB RAM) with 1 Block Volume (50GB) attached to it
-- the second module will create 4 instances (1 OCUP, 1GB RAM) with no additional Block Volume
+- the second module, if uncommented,  will create 4 instances (1 OCUP, 1GB RAM) with no additional Block Volume

 ## Prerequisites